alexvirdee/gatsby-test/content/blog/playing-credit-spreads-in-a-bearish-market.md

 path: Playing credit spreads in a bearish market
 date: 2022-11-19T15:39:57.960Z
 title: "Playing credit spreads in a bearish market "
-description: Why I am investing in speculative assets and earning more than I have before by utilizing spreads to my advantage
+description: Why I am investing in speculative assets by utilizing spreads to my advantage
 ---
 ### Intro